Sickness absence and sick pay during the Covid-19 pandemic - FAQs for employers

 In our view, you are not required to pay a vulnerable employee who cannot work from home but who is not willing to come to work unless they have a reasonable belief that they are in serious and imminent danger that they cannot avert in another way.
 Despite this, the cautious approach would be to allow vulnerable employees to remain on furlough (where that is available) or unpaid leave.
 For more detail see our FAQs on staffing decisions when reopening workplaces.

 What about pregnant employees who do not want to come to work because they are vulnerable?

-The government’s has released separate advice for pregnant employees and continues to include those who are pregnant in the list of clinically vulnerable people.
+The government’s has released separate advice for pregnant employees.
 Pregnant women with significant heart disease are treated as clinically extremely vulnerable, but most pregnant women are not.
 As a result, pregnant employees who choose to stay at home even though they cannot work from home are not entitled to SSP, unless they fall within one of the eligible categories for self-isolating or sick employees outlined above.